If you love pan seared salmon, you will go crazy for this quick, simple weeknight Salmon Piccata recipe!

 Piccata generally refers to chicken or veal that is dredged in flour, then pan seared and served with a sauce made from lemon, capers, butter, and, often white wine or broth.

-Though salmon may not be the traditional protein found in piccata, it is a natural pairing with these flavors and felt like an obvious choice for an elevated weeknight dinner!
+Though salmon may not be the traditional protein found in piccata, it is a natural pairing with these flavors and feels like an obvious choice for an elevated weeknight dinner.
+It’s essentially just pan seared salmon with our easy piccata sauce!

 Ingredients For Salmon Piccata